ItaiAxelrad/open-spec/docs/specifications/0_Procurement and Contracting Requirements/005252 Exhibit J.md

    1. Description of Modifications
    1. Attachment 1, “Modifications”

-*[List other Attachments, if any]*
-   1. Owner and Engineer hereby agree to modify the above-referenced Agreement as set forth in this Amendment.
+*[List other Attachments, if any]   1.
+Owner and Engineer hereby agree to modify the above-referenced Agreement as set forth in this Amendment.
 All provisions of the Agreement not modified by this or previous Amendments remain in effect.
 The Effective Date of this Amendment is .
    1. OWNER:
       1. ENGINEER:
             1. By: